giampaolo/psutil/docs/index.rst

        `here <https://github.com/giampaolo/psutil/pull/597>`_).

      .. warning::
-       on FreeBSD this method can return files with a 'null' path (see `issue 595 <https://github.com/giampaolo/psutil/pull/595>`_).
+       on FreeBSD and OpenBSD this method can return files with a 'null' path due to a kernel bug (see
+       `issue 595 <https://github.com/giampaolo/psutil/pull/595>`_).

      .. versionchanged:: 3.1.0 no longer hangs on Windows.